hyperstudio/hyperstudio.github.com/index.md

 At  present, there is no educational platform that combines text and multimedia annotation tools  with  a user-friendly interface that engages students in   reading, interpreting, and writing about  seminal  texts.
 Existing tools, such as TextLab, are designed to meet the needs of expert scholars.
 In  contrast,  Annotation Studio will make text analysis intuitive for students while integrating  educational  features such as participatory functionality and multimedia composition tools.

 The  proposed platform will have the capacity to engage learners in   close reading and collaborative  interpretation  of classic humanities texts.
 Tapping the unique affordances of   digital media and  associated cultural practices, Annotation Studio will draw students into the traditional activities of  humanistic  scholarship: exploring sources and influences; examining historical and cultural  contexts;  tracing the flow of ideas across time, geography, and media; and considering multiple  perspectives.

+<video src="/ann-studio-preview.mov" controls width="320"></video>